 - For sewage leaks contact your water company.

-- Following a flood in your home, make sure all electrical circuits are fully dried out and checked by an electrical engineer before switching back on.
+- Make sure all electrical circuits are fully dried out and checked by an certified electrical engineer before switching back on.

 Reduce your risk of being affected by flooding